Mythology, Mosaics, and More at Free Clark Family Day April 21

 For Immediate Release

 Families will enter ancient Rome during a free afternoon of family fun at the Sterling and Francine Clark Art Institute on Saturday, April 21, from 1 to 4 pm.
-The first 200 children to arrive at the Mythology and Mosaics family event will receive fabric from which to make their own toga.
-During the afternoon enjoy a family gallery talk, learn to draw, make a mosaic masterpiece, and attend a performance by MythMasters.
+The first 200 children to arrive at the Mythology and Mosaics family event will receive fabric from which to make their own toga to wear throughout the day.
+During the afternoon enjoy a family gallery talk, watch an animated short film, learn to draw, make a mosaic masterpiece, and attend a performance by MythMasters.
 All activities are free.

 At 2 pm, MythMasters, with storyteller David Zucker, blasts centuries of dust from ancient myths, bringing their power, majesty, and magic, to life using a combination of masks, mime, comedy, drama, puppets, costumes, music, and audience participation.

 Experience art inside and out by designing Roman mosaic hangings with small tiles and modeling clay, or fashioning decorative wooden toga pins.
-Follow a map to locations on the Clark’s expansive campus where you can create classically-inspired crayon rubbings.
+Follow a map to locations on the Clark’s grounds where you can create classically-inspired crayon rubbings.

 Three drawing workshops for ages nine and up, lead by faculty of Williams College and the Williams College Museum of Art, will be held at 1:30, 2:30, and 3:30 pm.
 Encouraging older children and adults to learn and create together, these intergenerational classes are suited for all abilities.
 The still life drawing workshop, Working with Pastels, will be taught by Julia Morgan-Leamon of WCMA.
 A landscape drawing workshop, Working with Charcoal, will be taught by Frank Jackson, Williams College studio art professor.
 Leading a Live Model Drawing workshop will be instructor Amy Podmore, Williams College studio art professor.
 All materials will be provided.
 Space is limited.